Friday, August 31, 2007

 “Arnold,” she said, hugging her body close to mine.
 “I can feel you.”

 And indeed I could feel myself.
 I knew of course that it was the marijuana, the wine, my own barely controlled insanity, but I felt all of myself now suddenly within my erection.
 It almost felt as if it were pushing me away from her.
-She had my back against the rail now as she leaned herself against me and it almost felt as if this damnable erection I was suffering was, as I say, pushing me back, trying to push me up over the railing and off the porch, perhaps even up and out above the trees and house-tops behind me.
+She had my back against the rail now as she pressed herself against me and it almost felt as if this damnable erection I was suffering was, as I say, pushing me back, trying to push me up over the railing and off the porch, perhaps even up and out above the trees and house-tops behind me.

 I took a breath.